gnp-x/cyberelia_guide/src/content/docs/commands/stats.md

 ## description

-`/stats` provides the player with their current stats.
+`/stats` provides the player with their current stats and attribute points.